bolorino/theatrewp/README.txt

 Define TWP_THEME constant in your theme if using the templates to avoid duplicate content: define( 'TWP_THEME', true );

+Have a look into includes/classes/class-theatre-wp.php for functions to use in your templates.

 == Installation ==

 Use automatic installer